plughacker/demo-malga-checkout-nextjs/README.md

-# Demo malga Checkout NextJS
+# Demo Malga Checkout NextJS

-This project is a demo of malga Checkout running on NextJS
+This project is a demo of Malga Checkout running on NextJS

 ## Running App